josephmuli/bc-9-eventbuzz/README.md

-## Event Buzz
+## Event Buzz  :ticket: :ticket:

 ### Introduction

 **Event Buzz** is a console application that facilitates a ticket booking service
-Event Buzz allows a user to do the following:
+**Event Buzz** allows a user to do the following:
-1. Create a new event with a name, start date, end date and venue
+	* Create a new event with a name, start date, end date and venue
-2. Generate tickets for events and send an email update
+	* Generate tickets for events and send an email update
-3. Invalidate a ticket
+	* Invalidate a ticket
-4. View an event's tickets
+	* View an event's tickets
-5. Delete an event
+	* Delete an event
-6. Edit a specific event's details
+	* Edit a specific event's details
-7. List out all events
+	* List out all events
-8. Send email updates on an event's schedule
+	* Send email updates on an event's schedule

 ### Dependencies